 On the opening day of the UG, an opening balance sheet is drawn up in which the contributions of all shareholders are recorded and an overview of capital and assets is given.

 The profit distribution of the UG functions similarly to that of the GmbH.
 It’s based on the parts contributed by the shareholders to the capital contribution.
-This and the appropriation of retained earnings is generally determined in the shareholders’ resolution (Gesellschafterbeschluss).
+This and the appropriation of retained earnings are generally determined in the shareholders’ resolution (Gesellschafterbeschluss).

 It’s not enough to use a simple cash method of accounting (German article) to determine profits.
 Since the UG is a capital company subject to the provisions of the German Commercial Code (HGB), it’s obliged to keep double-entry accounts including its balance sheet.
 Double-entry accounting, which is done in two books, is intended to reflect all commercial transactions involved and all assets.